daraghhollman/messenger_region_classifier/README.md

 chmod +x ./init
 ./init
 ```
-This will take some time.
+This will take a long time, and is highly dependent on network and read/write speeds.

 ## Running